MBcode/kmst/README.md

 Get Protege3.5, jess-tab jess.jar(for now),Start it then: project-&gt configure to select jesstab
 batch load https://github.com/MBcode/CLIPSmsc/blob/master/jutl.clp for a few lisp like utils

+-might still use protege, or at lease SemanticMediaWiki+ from KM, or (Power)LOOM web interface less of ML focus, and more about getting descriptions of things in quickly for any reasoning need.

 One of the MachineLearning pprj I use in (cl-)kme uses protege, and I could store/display/edit other(km)constructs w/it, incl maybe some other basic (lisp)code;